mdennebaum/shrike/README.md

 #Shrike

 Simple memory based key value store goshire service.
+Shrike uses the STREST protocal and by default is configured to enable http, json and binary listeners.

+##Persistance

+Shrike is primarily an in memory store but by setting a data_dir value in your config file, Shrike will dump all data on interupt or sigterm to a backup file which it will load back in next time you start it.

 ##Install